 Some restrictions do apply.
 You cannot enroll or contribute to a Health Savings Account if...

-- You, or another member of your household, enroll in a Health Care Flexible Spending Account for 2016
+- You, or another member of your household, are participating in a Health Care Flexible Spending Account for 2019

 - The same flexible network access provided in the CareFirst BlueChoice Advantage POS plan